Panoxen, 50 mg+500 mg 20 pcs

 Diclofenac

-Decreases the effect of hypoglycemic agents.
+Reduces the effect of hypoglycemic drugs.

-Medications that block tubular secretion increase the plasma concentration of diclofenac, thereby increasing its effectiveness and toxicity.
+Agents that block tubular secretion increase the plasma concentration of diclofenac, thereby increasing its effectiveness and toxicity.

 Paracetamol

-Decreases the effectiveness of uricosuric agents.
+Reduces the effectiveness of uricosuric drugs.

 Long-term use of barbiturates reduces the effectiveness of paracetamol.

-The simultaneous use of ethanol promotes the development of acute pancreatitis.
+When taken simultaneously, ethanol promotes the development of acute pancreatitis.

 Diflunisal increases the plasma concentration of paracetamol by 50%, which increases the risk of hepatotoxicity.

-Myelotoxic agents increase the manifestations of hematotoxicity of paracetamol.
+Myelotoxic drugs enhance the hematotoxicity of paracetamol.

 Overdose